Skip to main content

 You might also explore topics related to business psychology or organizational psychology while studying human behavior within institutions.

 “People are not empty vessels,” Ellington said.
 “They have unique experiences, talents and knowledge.”
-And if they have the drive, commitment and passion to learn about organizational leadership, “we can teach them those OL skills and mindsets while also sprinkling in the business understanding,” she said.
+And if they have the drive, commitment and passion to learn about organizational leadership, the necessary skills, mindsets and business knowledge can be taught, according to Ellington.

 Of course, some people learn these skills through real-world experiences.
 Yet the benefit of an education, either at the bachelor's or master's level, is the chance to study theories about motivation, strategy and leadership, and then put those theories into practice without the same level of risk.